TaitoUnited/data-pipeline-template/scripts/taito/CONFIGURATION.md

 * [npm](https://github.com/npm/cli) that usually ships with [Node.js](https://nodejs.org/)
 * [Docker Compose](https://docs.docker.com/compose/install/)
 * [Taito CLI](https://taitounited.github.io/taito-cli/) (or see [TAITOLESS.md](TAITOLESS.md))
-* Optional: Some editor plugins depending on technology (e.g. [ESLint](https://eslint.org/docs/user-guide/integrations#editors) and [Prettier](https://prettier.io/docs/en/editors.html) for JavaScript/TypeScript)
+* Optional: Some editor plugins depending on technology (e.g. Flake8 plugin for linting Python code)

 ## Local development environment

 Start your local development environment by running `taito develop`.
 Once the command starts to install libraries, you can leave it on the background while you continue with configuration.
-Once the application has started, open the web application GUI with `taito open client`.
-NOTE: If your project includes a static website instead of web application GUI, you need to configure it first (see [/www/README.md](/www/README.md)), and then you can open it with `taito open www`.
+Once the application has started, open lessons with `taito open lessons`.

 > If the application fails to start, run `taito trouble` to see troubleshooting.
 More information on local development you can find from [DEVELOPMENT.md](DEVELOPMENT.md).